 Is having protruding ears affecting your confidence?
 Otoplasty might be the answer!
 Dr. Fedok’s cosmetic surgery technique repositions your ears closer to your head and gives you the appearance you desire.BOOK YOUR CONSULTATION

-Deformities of the ears can be more emotionally traumatic to an affected individual than others realize.
-Parents, and even friends, do not realize the degree of emotional damage that misshapen or protruding ears cause a patient.
-Males are especially vulnerable to comments about their ears as they grow and mature, due to the nature of their hairstyle.
-However, females can be the ones most bothered by protruding ears as they become more mature and desire a more mature hairstyle.
+Deformities of the ears can be an emotionally-charged subject for affected individuals, more so than others may realize.
+Parents and friends often underestimate the emotional toll that misshapen or protruding ears causes.
+Males, due to their hairstyle choices, can be particularly vulnerable to comments about their ears as they grow and mature.
+However, females can be the ones most bothered by protruding ears as they grow older and desire a more mature hairstyle.

-The night following surgery, a turban-like dressing is worn on the head to protect the ears, and then removed the following day.
-Patients can return to school, work, and social activities in two to three days.
-As the ears continue to heal over the course of a few weeks, patients will need to wear some type of headband over their ears.
-The thin scars resulting from incisions are automatically hidden by the ear and covered by the patient’s hair.
-It is very rare for the scars to become thickened and bothersome.
-The results of otoplasty are dramatic and long-lasting.
-Many patients remark this procedure has given them a new outlook on life.
+The night after surgery, a turban-like dressing is worn on the head to protect the ears.
+This dressing is removed the following day.
+Patients can return to school, work, and social activities in two to three days wearing an otoplasty headband over their ears.
+This otoplasty headband is usually worn for at least two weeks and up to 6 weeks.
+The thin scars from incisions are automatically hidden by the ear and covered by the patient’s hair.
+It is rare for the scars to become thickened and bothersome.
+The results are dramatic and long-lasting.
+Many of Dr. Fedok’s patients in Foley and the greater Gulf Coast area remark how the procedure has given them a new outlook on life.

-Otoplasty carries the standard risks of surgery such as bleeding and infection.
+Otoplasty carries the standard risks of surgery, such as bleeding and infection.
 Additionally, swelling, bruising and mild discomfort may occur.
-It is important to choose a qualified, experienced surgeon like Dr. Fedok to ensure optimal outcomes and minimize potential complications.
+It is important to choose a qualified, experienced surgeon like Dr. Fedok and to follow your surgeon’s otoplasty recovery instructions to ensure optimal outcomes and minimize potential complications.